-The internal reference can be disabled by simply applying an external reference voltage into the REF{IN} pin, which in this case functions as an input, as shown in Figure 8.
+The internal reference can be disabled by simply applying an external reference voltage into the REF{IN} pin, which in this case functions as an input, as shown in Figure 28.
 The use of an external reference may be considered for applications that require higher accuracy and drift performance, or to add the ability of dynamic gain control.

-While a $0.1\mu F$ capacitor is recommended to be used with the internal reference, it is optional for the external reference operation.
-The reference input, REF{IN}, has a high input impedance $(1M\Omega)$ and can easily be driven by various sources.
-Note that the voltage range of the external reference should stay within the compliance range of the reference input (0.1V to 1.25V).
+While a 0.1μ F capacitor is recommended to be used with the internal reference, it is optional for the external reference operation.
+The reference input, REF{IN}, has a high input impedance (1M Ω) and can easily be driven by various sources.
+Note that the voltage range of the external reference should stay within the compliance range of the reference input.